Ne Temere: Conflicts of laws

 In 1911, Ne Temere was criticised by Richard Hely-Hutchinson, 6th Earl of Donoughmore in the then United Kingdom of Great Britain and Ireland for declaring that the Catholic Church would consider invalid for a Catholic a marriage that they entered into in any way other than before the parish priest or a Catholic priest delegated by him, even if in civil law it was valid.

-In March 1911, the issue of the Roman Catholic Church's canon law declaring invalid marriages that were recognised as valid by the State raised political and judicial issues in Canada when a judge of Quebec's Superior Court confirmed the annulment by the Roman Catholic Church of the marriage of two Catholics which had been performed by a Methodist minister.
+In March 1911, the issue of the Catholic Church's canon law declaring invalid marriages that were recognised as valid by the State raised political and judicial issues in Canada when a judge of Quebec's Superior Court confirmed the annulment by the Catholic Church of the marriage of two Catholics which had been performed by a Methodist minister.
 The wife subsequently appealed the decision, saying that she had offered no defense in the original civil suit because she feared she might lose custody of her child.
 The appeal's judge declared that the Ne Temere decree had "no civil effect on said marriage," and that the Archbishop's ecclesiastical decree of annulment had "no judicial effect in said case".
 The previous civil judgement was declared nullified.

 In New South Wales in 1924, the legislature came within one vote of criminalising the promulgation of the decree.